Loser (hand gesture): Usage of an "L" hand sign in specific contexts

-In the game Fortnite Battle Royale, there is an emote called "Take the L", which uses the Loser gesture on a dance.

-In the games Super Smash Bros 4/Ultimate, during Luigi's Palutena's Guidance on the Palutena's Temple stage, Viridi comments on an "unfortunate 'L' on his forehead", referring to the well-known green L on his cap.
-Pit even counterclaims that it stands for "winner", contrasting the point the goddess of nature was trying to prove.

-In a Saturday Night Live skit on 7 November 2020, to commemorate the election win by Joe Biden, Jim Carrey and Maya Rudolph do the "L" gesture at the end of the skit.

 In Brazil, the "L" is the political symbol of voting in Lula da Silva for president.
-Also, in Brazil, Germán Cano, soccer player from Fluminense, use the L to commemorate when he scores a goal, because of his son "Lorenzo".
-Some people believe Cano supports Lula, but this is false.

-Also in Brazil, an "L" handsign is used for cheering for Brazilian esports players from LOUD organization (e.g. during "VCT 2023: LOCK//IN" event in São Paulo).
+Also, in Brazil, Germán Cano, soccer player from Fluminense, use the L to commemorate when he scores a goal.
+Also in Brazil, an "L" handsign is used for cheering for Brazilian e-sports players from LOUD organization (e.g. during "VCT 2023: LOCK // IN" event in São Paulo).
+In Poland, the "L" denotes allegiance to the Legia Warszawa football club.
+In the UK, the "L" sign may denote London.